shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/index.md

 The Shopware installation is located in a subfolder.
 It has a language sub-shop/sales channel with a virtual URL as well as an independent sub-shop/sales channel with its own URL, also located in a subfolder.
 E.g. `myshop.com/subfolder/backend` or `myshop.com/public/admin`.
 The app must neither produce any error messages in the backend nor in the frontend.

 The app is tested with the latest official Shopware 6 CE Version.
-Our testing environment is built with the following components: Nginx Webserver, PHP 7.4 as FPM, MariaDB latest, Shopware installed in subfolder `/shop/public`, default Shopware language Netherland.
+Our testing environment is built with the following components: Nginx Webserver, PHP 7.4 as FPM, MariaDB latest, Shopware installed in subfolder `/shop/public`, default Shopware language Dutch.
 The environment is built using Docker and is published on Docker Hub.
 You can use the following command to run it on your system:

 ```markdown